fire-archive/DesignConcepts/chapters/level_02.md

 2. Make a hypothesis. ("I think that this particular set of rules I am writing will make a fun game.")

-3. Create an experiment to prove or disprove the hypothesis. ("Let’s organize a playtest of this game and see if it is fun or not.")
+3. Create an experiment to prove or disprove the hypothesis. ("Let's organize a playtest of this game and see if it is fun or not.")

-4. Perform the experiment. ("Let’s play!")
+4. Perform the experiment. ("Let's play!")

 5. Interpret the results of the experiment, forming a new set of observations.
 Go back to the first step.